ilsed/Orders/README.md

 As an administrator I want to have a stock status per item.

 The statusses are:
-* Low
+* Low (<=30%)
-* Medium
+* Medium (>30% & < 60%)
-* High
+* High (>=60%)

 The stock status per item is determined by the percentage of items ordered in the previous week.
-You should have at least 3 categories:

 ## Story 14
 As an administrator I can view all items that are low in stock.

-List all orders that have status Low in stock.
+List all items that have status Low in stock.

 # Non-functional requirements
 ## Security
 Implement security.
 The customers login using their emailaddress and password.
-The administrator have a username and password (these can be hardcoded in the application).
+The administrator has a username and password (can be hardcoded in the application).

 ## Database
 The data of the application should be preserved after rebooting the application.